makinacorpus/php-normalization/README.md

 This provides three different class naming strategies:

- - *Passthrough* name conversion which doesn't convert anything. exposed names are your PHP class names.
+ - *Passthrough* name conversion which doesn't convert anything.
+Exposed names are your PHP class names.

  - *Prefix based* name conversion which will convert a string such as